NLeSC-Storyteller/query-builder-server/README.md

 Server component for the Query Builder platform.
-Will serve a sqlite database (made with query-builder-preprocessor) with a REST API.
+Will serve a sqlite database (made with https://github.com/NLeSC-Storyteller/query-builder-preprocessing) with a REST API.
+Services both https://github.com/NLeSC-Storyteller/query-builder-client and https://github.com/NLeSC/UncertaintyVisualization/

-Made with ExpressJS.

-Includes a custom trigger for the sqlite database on INSERT in the queries table, that will fire a Xenon function as defined by query-builder-daemon.
+Includes a custom trigger for the sqlite database on INSERT in the queries table, that will fire a Xenon function as defined by https://github.com/NLeSC-Storyteller/query-builder-daemon.

 To start the database server:
 ```bash